Picovoice/rhino/README.md

 For more information about Node.js demos go to [demo/nodejs](./demo/nodejs).

 ### Rust Demos

+> Rust SDKs will no longer be maintained after **July 15, 2025**.
+If you plan to use the Rhino Speech-to-Intent Rust SDK for commercial purposes, please [contact us](https://picovoice.ai/contact/).

 This demo opens an audio stream from a microphone and performs inference on spoken commands.
 From [demo/rust/micdemo](./demo/rust/micdemo) run the following: